Oregon Mill Complex

-The Oregon Mill Complex, also known as the Oregon Pike Mill & House or the Oregon Mill-Twin Springs Farm, is an historic, American grist mill complex that is located in Oregon, Manheim Township, Lancaster County, Pennsylvania along Lititz Run.
+The Oregon Mill Complex, also known as the Oregon Pike Mill & House or the Oregon Mill-Twin Springs Farm, is an historic grist mill complex in Oregon, Manheim Township, Lancaster County, Pennsylvania along Lititz Run.

 It was listed on the National Register of Historic Places in 1985.

 History and architectural features

 Built in 1814, this historic building is a two- to three-story, limestone structure, that is five bays by three bays with a gable roof.
 The mill was rebuilt in 1909.
 The former miller's house is a two-and-one-half-story, stucco-coated, stone, conservative Italianate-style building with a hipped roof.
 The limestone end barn was built between 1798 and 1815, and features a high-pitched gable roof.

-It was listed on the National Register of Historic Places in 1985.